 If you prefer to use headphones at your PC, a great headset is a better bet than high-end speakers.
 Of all the options out there, we adore the Steelseries Arctis Pro, both wired and wireless versions.
 They’re not cheap, but offer fantastic sound quality with hi-res audio support, a comfortable ski-mask-style headband, and even swappable ear cup covers and headband for some style choice.

 The wireless version uses a dual battery system so you’re never without power, and built-in Bluetooth connectivity makes it easy to stay connected to the outside world while listening to your favorite tunes.

-Don’t need a microphone or chat functions of the best headphones you can buy instead.?
-Check out the
+Don’t need a microphone or chat functions of the Steelseries Arctis Pro?
+Check out the best headphones you can buy instead.

 A good USB flash drive is something no PC user should be without.
 It’s a quick and easy backup solution whether you’re sat at home or on the go, and they’re light, portable, and relatively affordable at even quite large capacities.
 The SanDisk Ultra Dual Drive Luxe is a favorite of ours, as it comes in a variety of capacities (32GB-1TB) and is built to a sturdy standard, with a solid protective shell and keyring clip for ease of use.

 But it also packs a USB-A and USB-C connector on the same device, making connectivity a breeze.